 Dj Noize – Great spot for your mixtape needs including promotion, social network blast, upload to all major mixtape sites, banners, and more.
-Contact for price quote.
+Contact for a price quote.

-Getting a to DJ host your project is a sound investment, and will SHINE when presented to your fans.
+Getting a DJ to host your project is a sound investment and will SHINE when presented to your fans.

 Step 4: Get A Mixtape Cover Designed.
 (Important)

 A big problem I see with many mixtapes is poor choices in the graphic area.
 People associate poor art with poor music.
 With that being said high-quality graphics are a must-have and they don’t have to cost you an arm and a leg.

 WARNING!!!
 Don’t put a bunch of logos and URLs on the front of your mixtape → sites hate that.